AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/php-tab.md

 ![PHP Process states](../../assets/tools/php-process-states-image-1.jpg)

 The **[!UICONTROL PHP Process states]** frame shows the PHP process states across the selected timeframe.
-It will display when PHP processes terminate and restart.
+It displays when PHP processes terminate and restart.
 Beware of terminated PHP processes that do not show restarts.

 * '%NOTICE: Terminating ...%') as 'php_term'
 * '% NOTICE: exiting, bye-bye!%') as 'php_exit'